Judge warns Trump of potential jail time for violating gag order | Politics

 Prosecutors say the $420,000 paid by Trump was meant to cover the $130,000 Cohen paid to Daniels, along with $50,000 in other expenses he had incurred.
 Trump doubled that total to account for taxes and also included a $60,000 year-end bonus, they say.
 A former controller in Trump's organization, Jeffrey McConney, testified that he was not aware of any other instance in which the Trump Organization reimbursed someone so generously.

-He said he was told by the company's top finance official Allen Weisselberg that the payments were reimbursements, not legal fees.
-He said he never spoke with Trump about the payments.
-Prosecutors also showed jurors ledger entries that payments to Cohen had not been listed among legal expenses the company paid to outside lawyers.
+McConney said he never spoke with Trump about the payments but was told by the company's top finance official Allen Weisselberg that they were reimbursements.
+Another former Trump employee, Deborah Tarasoff, walked the jury through the 34 invoices, ledger entries and checks stemming from the payments to Cohen, which were made on a monthly basis after Trump won the election.
+Each represents one of the 34 counts in the indictment against Trump.

-Most of the jurors appeared to look intently at the email messages displayed on the screens in front of their seats as McConney testified.
-Prosecutors say Trump's payment to Daniels corrupted the 2016 election by keeping the news from voters, at a time when his treatment of women was a central issue in his campaign against Democratic candidate Hillary Clinton.
+Most of the checks were signed by Trump personally, and prosecutors highlighted his tall, looping signature in thick ink for the jury.
+Prosecutors say the payment to Daniels corrupted the 2016 election by keeping the news from voters, at a time when Trump's treatment of women was a central issue in his campaign against Democratic candidate Hillary Clinton.

 They say the altered business records covered up election-law and tax-law violations that elevate the 34 counts Trump faces from misdemeanors to felonies punishable by up to four years in prison.
 If found guilty, Trump could face up to four years in prison, though defendants typically face fines and probation.